GarethElms/simple-blog-engine-for-asp-net-core/README.md

 Create a cshtml file in `\Views\_blogSource` and write your blog post content in HTML.
 Don't include the blog post title here (see step 3 below).
 You can name the cshtml file however you wish and use directories to organise them to your liking.

+Alternatively you can use an online HTML editor to write your post and then paste the HTML into the view.
+For example : https://html-online.com/editor/.

 Any images you need can be added to the `wwwroot\img` folder.
 If you do add images make sure to use the bootstrap class `img-fluid` otherwise they won't resize and may also exceed the container boundary.

 `<img class="img-fluid" src="...`